 Duke University Community Standard

 Duke University is a community of scholars and learners, committed to the principles of honesty, trustworthiness, fairness, and respect for others.
 Participants share with faculty and staff the responsibility for promoting a climate of integrity.
 As citizens of this community, participants are expected to adhere to these fundamental values at all times, in both their academic and non-academic endeavors.
 Please carefully review the Duke Community Standard as participants are required to adhere to all aspects of this standard while enrolled in the Summer Session Program.
 Should an alleged violation of the Duke Community Standard by a participant occur, a programmatic investigation will take place.

 In accordance with North Carolina state law, anyone under the age of 18 is not allowed to purchase tobacco products.

 Participants must adhere to the Duke University Smoking Policy found here: http://policies.duke.edu/students/universitywide/smoking.php.

 Duke Laboratory Policy

 Summer Session participants may have the opportunity to participate in activities in Duke University Laboratories.
-Participants under the age of 18 who may do work in a Duke Laboratory and their parent/guardian must sign the Participation Agreement for Minors in Duke Laboratories, which is located in the appendix of the Participation Agreement all participants are required to sign.
+Participants under the age of 18 who may do work in a Duke Laboratory and their parent/guardian will be required to sign the Participation Agreement for Minors in Duke Laboratories, which is located in CampDoc.

 Photographic and Video Permission Policy